All Episodes

 Bob, you got the sense of a person who's as tough as Donald Trump.

-There was one moment when she mentioned Trump and stared into the camera with a look so menacing, it probably stirred Trump's secret service detail.
+There was one moment when she mentioned Trump and stared into the camera with a look so menacing, it probably stirred Trump Secret Service details.

-Case by case, issue by issue on his temperament, on his worldview, on the fact that she is a unifier on this notion of American exceptional exceptionalism.
+Case by case, issue by issue, on his temperament, on his worldview, on the fact that she is a unifier on this notion of American exceptionalism.

-But if you look at the speech, you actually see the impact positively of every one of these sort of movements of these young people.
+If you look at this speech, you actually see the impact positively of every one of these sort of movements of these young people.

 You see the Black Lives Matter impact.